-The director who makes use of their affiliation to prejudice the interests of the company shall be liable for compensation if he or she causes any loss to the company.
+The director who makes use of his or her affiliation to prejudice the interests of the company shall be liable for compensation if he or she causes any loss to the company.

 For SLCs, the directors shall be liable for the resolutions of the board of directors.
-If a resolution of the board of directors is in violation of laws, administrative regulations, the company's articles of association or a resolution of its general meeting, and causes heavy losses to the company, the directors who participate in adopting the resolution shall be liable for compensation, provided that a director may be exempted from liabilities if it is proved that he or she has expressed objections at the time of voting and such objections are recorded in the meeting minutes.
+If a resolution of the board of directors is in violation of laws, administrative regulations, the company's articles of association or a resolution of its general meeting, and causes heavy losses to the company, the directors who participated in adopting the resolution shall be liable for compensation, with the proviso that a director may be exempted from liabilities if it is proved that he or she expressed objections at the time of voting and the objections were recorded in the meeting minutes.